This page contains important information about parking and having a vehicle on the UT campus. Please read carefully!

-- A citation appeal may be filed with the University Traffic Board within five business days of the citation date.
+- A citation appeal may be filed with the University Traffic Board within five (5) calendar days of the citation date.

 Parking and Traffic Regulations

-All University community members are required to register their vehicles, display valid parking permits and use their designated parking areas.
+All University community members are required to register their vehicles, display valid parking decals and use their designated parking areas.

-- All University community members are required to register their vehicles, display valid parking permits and use their designated parking areas Monday through Friday, from 7 a.m.-10 p.m.
+- All University community members are required to register their vehicles, display valid parking decals and use their designated parking areas at all times.

 - The absence of "No Parking" signs or curb paint does not suggest that parking is permitted.

 - Vehicle may be impounded at the owner's expense for:

 - parking in a fire lane, reserved space or no parking area

 - obstructing traffic/pedestrian flow, creating a hazard, or interfering with University operations

 - remaining unmoved for three consecutive days